 Keeping things consistent ensures people aren’t confused when navigating your site, and they know get what they expected to get when they click your ads.

 One of the landing page best practices you often hear is to reduce the number of form fields as much as possible.
-It’s true, this reduces friction for the customer and has been shown to increase conversion rates.
+It’s true, a shorter landing page form reduces friction for the customer and has been shown to increase conversion rates.
 Particularly on a mobile device.

 BUT (there’s always a catch, isn’t there?), asking for more information better qualifies your leads and, in many cases, shows them you’re actually capturing the information needed.